 Chronic obstructive pulmonary disease (20 years)

 In this example, the immediate cause of death is pulmonary edema.
-Anasarca and chronic renal failure are the intermediate cause of death are both related to systemic lupus erythematosus; the underlying cause of death.
-It is imperative that the death certificate is very specific.
+Anasarca and chronic renal failure are the intermediate cause of death related to systemic lupus erythematosus, the underlying cause of death.
+The death certificate must be very specific.
 Edema has to specify the location: pulmonary edema.
 It is advisable to be as specific as possible when listing the cause of death.
 Abbreviations and acronyms are also best avoided.

 a.
 Fat embolism (2 hours) due to or as a consequence of